-The main drawback of PHAs is that are characterized by their low thermal stability.
-They present the melting temperature close to the degradation temperature (Arrieta et al., 2017).
-Thus, they can undergo thermal degradation at processing temperatures (Vu et al., 2019).
-Considering mechanical recycling, PHAs undergo significant thermal degradation in the reprocessing stage of mechanical recycling process due to their low thermal stability.
+The main drawback of PHAs is that they are characterized by their low thermal stability.
+They present a melting temperature close to degradation temperature (Arrieta et al., 2017).
+Thus, they can undergo thermal degradation at processing temperatures (Vu et al. 2019).
+Regarding mechanical recycling, PHAs undergo significant thermal degradation in the reprocessing stage of the mechanical recycling process due to their low thermal stability.
 For example, reprocessing of PHB leads to a significant decrease in the mechanical properties of plastic; tensile strength drops by half after just two processing cycles.
 A great increase in the degree of crystallinity, due to the presence of shorter macromolecules produced by the degradation (chain scission), was also observed (Rivas et al., 2017).
 The mechanical recyclability of PHB blended with PLA has been also studied.
-PLA-PHB-based blends showed better resistance against thermal degradation at multiple reprocessing stages than neat PLA and neat PHB (Plavec, 2020).
+PLA-PHB-based blends showed better resistance against thermal degradation at multiple reprocessing stages than pure PLA and pure PHB (Plavec et al., 2020).

-PHBV, one of the most promising PHAs nowadays, shows much better performance during reprocessing than PHB.
-The decrease in tensile strength was only 7% after 5 reprocessing cycles

-(Zaverl et al., 2012).
-Zembouai et al. (2014) reported that a blend of PHBV and PLA showed even greater resistance to thermomechanical degradation during reprocessing, since the mechanical properties remained almost constant after 6 reprocessing cycles (Zembouai et al., 2014).
+PHBV, currently one of the most promising PHAs, shows much better performance during reprocessing than PHB.
+The decrease in tensile strength was only 7% after 5 reprocessing cycles (Zaverl et al., 2012).
+Zembouai et al. (2014) reported that a blend of PHBV and PLA showed even greater resistance to thermomechanical degradation during reprocessing, since the mechanical properties remained almost constant after 6 reprocessing cycles.

-These results are very interesting because they open the possibility of mechanical recycling of PHAs and their blends and mixtures with other biobased and biodegradable plastics.
+These results are very interesting because they open the possibility of mechanical recycling of PHAs and their blends and mixtures with other bio-based and biodegradable plastics.

-2.2.2.6 Concluding remarks
+2.2.2.6.
+Concluding remarks

-Mechanical recycling of plastics is a well-known valorisation technique, vastly used in commodities such as PET and PE.
-It allows to reduce the amount of wastes, and also to reduce the consumption of raw materials and emissions.
-It is worth to note that mechanical recycling does not come without drawbacks, such as structural and thermal degradation with the consequent decrease of the overall performance of final recycled plastic products, to which some biobased and biodegradable plastics (e.g.: PLA and PHAs) are especially susceptible.
-Nevertheless, it is possible to mitigate these problems using different methods, which allow obtaining recycled materials with acceptable properties.
+The mechanical recycling of plastics is a well-known valorization technique, and is used substantially in commodities such as PET and PE.
+It allows for a reduction in the amount of waste as well as in the consumption of raw materials and emissions.
+It is worth noting that mechanical recycling does not come without drawbacks.
+These include structural and thermal degradation, with the consequent decrease of the overall performance of final recycled plastic products, to which some bio-based and biodegradable plastics (e.g.: PLA and PHAs) are especially susceptible.
+Nevertheless, it is possible to mitigate these problems using different methods, allowing for recycled materials with acceptable properties.

-However, currently the most important barrier for the recycling of post-consumer waste coming from biobased and biodegradable plastics is their still small market.
-This makes unfeasible to implement conventional and centralized recycling schemes, although, distributed recycling could provide currently an alternative suitable for this kind of materials.
+However, currently the most important barrier for the recycling of post-consumer waste coming from bio-based and biodegradable plastics is their still small market.
+This makes it unfeasible to implement conventional and centralized recycling schemes, although distributed recycling could currently provide an alternative suitable for this kind of materials.

-2.2.3 Chemical
+2.2.3.
+Chemical recycling

-The chemical recycling can be grouped in two technology categories: chemical depolymerisation and solvent-assisted separation.
+Chemical recycling can be grouped in two technology categories: chemical depolymerisation and solvent-assisted separation.